-The outstanding non-Treasury RSUs awarded to executive officers prior to fiscal 2022 have vesting conditions that are dependent upon the attainment of strategic performance objectives which are set based on the Company's long-term strategic plan.
-The outstanding non-Treasury RSUs awarded to executive officers in fiscal 2022 have vesting conditions that are dependent upon the financial performance and share price of the Company relative to a benchmark group of North American publicly listed companies.
+The outstanding non-Treasury RSUs awarded to executive officers have vesting conditions that are dependent upon the financial performance and share price of the Company relative to a benchmark group of North American publicly listed companies.
 In addition, up to two times the actual number of non-Treasury RSUs awarded can vest if exceptional financial performance is achieved.
-As at December 31, 2023 and January 1, 2023, none of the outstanding non-Treasury RSUs were vested.
+As at December 29, 2024 and December 31, 2023, none of the outstanding non-Treasury RSUs were vested.